Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 Yakama Nation Chairman Gerald Lewis addresses the crowd before the ribbon cutting for the juvenile fish passage facility.

-The project has also earned praise from Washington’s congressional delegation.
+The project also earned praise from Washington’s congressional delegation.
 Sens.
 Patty Murray and Maria Cantwell and Reps.
 Dan Newhouse and Kim Schrier all commended the landmark occasion.

-At Ecology, we’re excited about this moment as a snapshot in time, showing us how much we’ve accomplished in improving water resources and restoring ecosystems in the Yakima Basin.
+At Ecology, we’re excited about this moment as a snapshot in time, showing us how much we’ve accomplished improving water resources and restoring ecosystems in the Yakima Basin.
 We’re grateful to all the supporters of the Integrated Plan.
 With their help, we can continue working to protect water for all the people, farms, and fish that call the Yakima Basin home – for this generation and the next.

 The Yakima Basin Integrated Plan is a 30-plus-year, multi-agency strategy to secure water for communities, farms, and fish.
 From the start, the Integrated Plan emerged as a national leader in collaborative, innovative water supply solutions.
 Without its investments, recent droughts would have created even greater hardships for Washington communities.
 Visit the website or read the 2023 annual recap for more information.